 Medical Exams For Life Insurance

-If you’re getting a life insurance policy that’s less than $1 million, there’s a decent chance you might not need a medical exam.
+How does life insurance work with medical exams?
+If you're getting a life insurance policy that's less than $1 million, there's a decent chance you might not need a medical exam.
 However, most of the largest life insurance companies will require you to take a medical exam.

 Here's what the exam will entail:

 - Urine test (so don't do drugs within 60 days before the exam)

 - Blood pressure and cholesterol checks

 The exam is very basic.
 But, it does discourage a lot of people from applying, including me, due to need to draw a vial of blood.
 If you really hate needles, you can ask your insurance agent to specifically look for policies where no medical exam is needed.

 Based on your medical records, and exam results if applicable, an insurance underwriter will then determine your premiums based on your risk of dying.